-Help us stop oil giants like Shell from plundering the Arctic
+Help stop oil giants like Shell and Exxon from plundering the Arctic

 As sea ice melts, open water in the Arctic makes oil extraction even easier.
 For corporations that have profited off of fossil fuels, that’s great news, but for the rest of us it’s devastating.

 In September 2015, Shell retreated from its Arctic Ocean drilling operations, and in October 2015 the Obama administration announced plans to remove the Arctic from leasing opportunities for the next two years.
 But the Arctic Ocean still isn’t off limits for Shell or another oil company to move in and try to drill at a later date, especially with the former CEO of Exxon Rex Tillerson as Donald Trump’s Secretary of State.

 Now is the time to demand world leaders close the door on offshore Arctic oil extraction — for good.

 In 2016, Arctic sea ice reached its fourth-lowest extent on record, continuing a stark downward trend.
 The lowest extent of Arctic sea ice on record was in 2012 and for the past eight years ice has continuously been melting at record rates.

 If you ask the corporations that have profited off of fossil fuels, Arctic warming is great news.
 As sea ice melts, open water in the Arctic makes oil extraction possible where it wasn’t previously.
 There is a new oil rush, and it is happening at the top of the world.

 An Arctic Ocean oil rush would be nothing short of disastrous.
 Not only would more oil unleash even more global warming, it would put fragile ecosystems at greater risk from oil spills.
 And in a place where conditions are harsh and forbidding, chances of cleaning up a spill are slim to none.